rlivingsus/misc/AllBooks.md

 - Gaunt, Derek: Ego, Authority, Failure
 - Gaynor, Hazel: Last Christmas in Paris: A Novel of World War I
 - Gee, Emily: The Sentinel Mage
 - Gentill, Sulari: The Woman in the Library
+- Gessen, Masha: The man without a face: The unlikely rise of vladimir Putin
 - Gibson, William: Neuromancer
 - Giesbrecht, Jennifer: The Monster of Elendhaven
 - Girard, Danielle: White Out (kindle)